maxime-tournier/maxime-tournier.github.com/notes/geometric-algebra.md

 ---

 Vectors can be combined to build parallelograms, parallelograms can be combined with vectors to build parallelepipeds, and so on.
-And then you can scale all of these to obtain new objects of the same kind.
-Geometric Algebra gives a precise meaning to this composition operation, called the *geometric product*, which can then serve as the basis for performing most geometric operations on geometric objects, in any dimension.
+And then on can scale all of these to obtain new objects of the same kind.
+Geometric Algebra gives a precise meaning to this composition operation, called the *geometric product*, which can serve as the basis for performing most geometric operations on geometric objects, in any dimension.